The Long Goodbye (novel)

 The Long Good-bye is a novel by Raymond Chandler, published in 1953, his sixth novel featuring the private investigator Philip Marlowe.
-Some critics consider it inferior to The Big Sleep or Farewell, My Lovely, but others rank it as the best of his work.
+Some critics consider it inferior to The Big Sleep or Farewell, My Lovely, but others rank it with the finest of his or any other detective writer's work.
 Chandler, in a letter to a friend, called the novel "my best book".

 The novel is notable for using hard-boiled detective fiction as a vehicle for social criticism and for including autobiographical elements from Chandler's life.
-In 1955, the novel received the Edgar Award for Best Novel.
+In 1955, the work received the Edgar Award for Best Novel.
 It was later adapted as a 1973 film of the same name, updated to 1970s Los Angeles and starring Elliott Gould.

+Composition and publication

+Chandler began work on the novel in 1951, at the time being titled Summer in Idle Valley after the fictional location in the Los Angeles area where much of it takes place.
+It was unusually long for a detective story.
+During 1952, Chandler sent a draft of it to his literary agency, Brandt and Brandt, and was dismayed by their criticism of the "softness" of Marlowe's character; he began marking large-scale changes to the manuscript and later that year dropped the agency.
+Ultimately coming in at over 125,000 words in length, work on the novel was completed in July 1953.

+The Long Goodbye was first published in Great Britain, by Hamish Hamilton in November 1953; this was followed by publication in the United States by Houghton Mifflin in March 1954 (there were no differences between the editions other than spellings).
+It generally received favorable reviews at the time: Charles Poore said it "may well be hailed as the old master's masterpiece", while the critic Anthony Boucher assessed it as "a moody, brooding book, in which Marlowe is less a detective than a disturbed man of 42 on a quest for some evidence of truth and humanity."
+The book did not appear on the New York Times best-seller list.